getlunchtray/usda_api/README.md

 `per_page` *Default: 25*

+**A quick gotcha**

+You'll likely have more results than just the 25 requested (assuming the default).
+This is because you're requesting 25 **recipes** but recipes are pretty futile if you don't also have the weights.
+So if you have 3 weights for each recipe, you're actually going to get 75 results, but still 25 recipes.
+For this reason, the id we return in the response is a combination of the CND ID and the weight (separated by a hyphen).
+To get the true CND ID, that's under "cnd_code".

+There are better ways to handle this and it will most likely be updated in the 2nd version, but it's not a priority at the moment.

 ## Forking
 This is far from complete and would love any extra code you'd like to add :)